-It's true, the best things in life are free -- well freemium.
-The following games are our favorite Android games that don't cost you a penny to download.
+It's true, the best things in life are free — or at least, freemium.
+These Android games are our favorites that won't cost you a penny to download.
 From cruising the galaxy while color matching drones, trying to survive the zombie apocalypse or paling around with some of your favorite Marvel Heroes, these games are both fun and addictive.

 Tower Defense fans should get a kick out of Timenauts, a cartoony battle that takes you through the annuls of time.
 The strategy game tasks gamers with destroying the enemy's' bases, while protecting yours by deploying troops onto the battlefield.
 As you progress through the title, you'll unlock spells called Time Vessel powers that can quickly turn the tide of battle, as well as upgrade older characters or unlock new ones.